bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 3. What is an event listener?

-An event listening is the machanism which records events happening on the page and allows the developer to attach a response to an event.
+An event listening is the mechanism which records events happening on the page and allows the developer to attach a response to an event.

 4. Why would we convert a NodeList into an Array?